virendrapatil24/python_interview_guide/level_2/2_adv_dsa_and_techniques/1_comprehensions.md

 **Q: What is a Generator Expression?**
 - **A:** It looks like a tuple comprehension `(x for x in range(10))`, but there is no such thing as a "tuple comprehension".
 This syntax creates a **Generator**, which yields items one by one instead of creating the entire list in memory.
 (See the Generators section).

+**Q: Why is there no Tuple Comprehension?
+(Technical Deep Dive)**
+- **A:** This is a common trick question.
+    -   **Syntactic Ambiguity:** Parentheses `()` are already used for **Generator Expressions**.
+If `(x for x in iterable)` created a tuple, we would lose the syntax for generators, which are crucial for memory efficiency.
+    -   **Immutability:** Tuples are immutable.
+A comprehension typically implies building a collection element-by-element (like `list.append()`).
+Since tuples cannot be appended to, constructing one this way would essentially require building a list first and converting it to a tuple, or using internal optimizations that generator expressions already provide.
+    -   **Workaround:** To get a tuple, simply cast the generator expression: `tuple(x for x in iterable)`.